vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ### Portable extension configuration

-If you move your configuration file between machines with different OSes (and therefore different paths to binaries) you can override the following settings on a per-OS basis by appending `.windows`, `.mac` or `.linux` to the setting name:
+If you move your configuration file between machines with different OSes (and therefore different paths to binaries) you can override the following settings on a per-OS basis by appending `-windows`, `-mac` or `-linux` to the setting name:

   * `vscode-kubernetes.kubectl-path`
   * `vscode-kubernetes.helm-path`